Sign In / Sign Out

 Rose Weitz, Professor, School of Social Transformation

-“Serendipity” is how Eileen Standley, a dance professor at ASU, explains how Enmei (long life) came to be.
-Originating in April 2016, Enmei is a dance research initiative that began with three Arizona State University faculty: Mary Fitzgerald, Eileen Standley, and Rose Weitz.
-The project studies how different cultures value or devalue the aging body by working with mid- to late-aged artists in the US and Japan.
+“Serendipity” is how Eileen Standley, a dance professor at ASU, explains how "Enmei" (meaing "long life") came to be.
+Originating in April 2016, "Enmei" is a dance research initiative that began with three Arizona State University faculty: Mary Fitzgerald, Eileen Standley and Rose Weitz.
+The project studies how different cultures value or devalue the aging body by working with mid- to late-aged artists in the U.S. and Japan.
 Furthermore, they study how aging and wellness affect the experience of a female dancer.

 According to Weitz, all resilient dancers do not stop dancing with age and are consciously aware of the movements they can improve.
 Standley explained this kind of resilience through the analogy of a Buckeye ball.
 She claimed that “resilience, physically, takes root in the bones and muscles.
 There is a sense of openness and being able to counterbalance this with flexibility and strength allows one to be resilient.”
 This ability, to welcome what isn’t familiar and adapt to the situation at hand, allows dancers to remain resilient.